 alu-rex.com Listed by BrainCipher Ransomware Group

 On June 15, 2026, Canadian gutter protection manufacturer Alu-Rex appeared on the leak site of the ransomware group BrainCipher.
-The company, based in Quebec and known for aluminum eavestrough guards sold across North America, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has done business with the firm, from contractors to homeowners, may now be at risk.
+The company, based in Quebec and known for aluminum eavestrough guards sold across North America, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has done business with the firm, from contractors to homeowners, may now be at risk.

 Public reporting indicates that BrainCipher posted data stolen from Alu-Rex on its dark-web leak site.
 The files are described as internal company documents obtained after the attackers encrypted systems and demanded payment.
 No customer count has been released, and the precise data types have not been independently verified beyond the general description of internal files.
 The listing appeared on June 15, 2026, consistent with the group’s pattern of publishing samples when victims do not pay.